barneyb/johann/documentation/docs/language/conventions.md

 ### `new` and `drop`

-Structs should have a `<type>__new` function which at least allocates and returns a new object of the struct type.
+Structs should have a `<type>__new` function which at least allocates a new object of the struct type and returns a pointer to it.

-Structs should have a `<type>_drop` function which can deallocate an object of that type.
+Structs should have a `<type>_drop` function which can deallocate an object of that type, even if it's just `free(self)`.

 If a struct has optionally-owned data, a `<type>__new_owned` function should accept drop functions for the owned data, treating `null` as "you don't own it".